ben2rouse/ALA-Bible/README.md

 - This intentionally has no authentication or progress tracking.

 Deployment note: This line exists solely as a trivial change to trigger a new GitHub Pages deploy.

+## Working Style (Direct-to-Main for Prototype)

+This project is in an experimental phase, so changes are committed straight to `main` instead of using feature branches / pull requests.
+That's fine for a solo prototype.
+If it breaks, just commit another fix.

+Quick rules adopted:
+- Commit only source (no `dist/`).
+CI/Actions builds and deploys.
+- Small, frequent commits with clear messages.
+- If a bad commit ships, push a follow-up fix (no need to revert unless desired).

+Later (if this grows or others join) you can switch to branches + PRs without rewriting history.